 Pink Floyd The Wall is more than just a classic album.
 It is a true rock opera — a musical, visual, and cinematic spectacle on a grand scale.
 It is perhaps the finest example of rock and roll theatre ever produced.
 It is a complex, intricate work worthy of the recognition and study we often reserve for traditional classical works.
-It is huge in scope and full of big themes yet at its core it’s still a deeply personal album about isolation and the damage we inflict upon ourselves.
+It is huge in scope and full of big themes yet at its core it’s still a deeply personal album about isolation and the damage we can inflict upon ourselves.
 The sound of the album is timeless.
-Throughout the years, its messages adapt.
+Throughout the years, its messages and themes have adapted to changing times.
 Decades after its release, The Wall is still a relevant and important work.

-There are many other excellent books, websites and pages about the history or analysis of Pink Floyd The Wall.
+There are many other excellent books, websites and commentary about the history and analysis of Pink Floyd The Wall.
 This website explores all of the missing songs and parts of songs which were cut from the original album for running time or other reasons.
 The missing pieces.
 The “Wall leftovers.”
 What might be called the “spare bricks.”

 Many of these songs and snippets were released in one form or another elsewhere.
 With a bit of digging and a ton of time and cash, it’s possible to create a version of Pink Floyd The Wall which restores missing songs and various bits which were cut from the original The Wall album for running time or other reasons.
-Even if rebuilding your own Wall is not in your plans, this site can help you with where to find them and listen to them to get a better overall picture of the complete Wall.
+Even if rebuilding your own Wall is not in your plans, this site can help you find the lost pieces of music and where to hear them so you can get a better overall picture of an expanded, complete Wall.
 All in all, I’ve restored over 20 minutes of music in my own personal copy.